Bapsi Sidhwa: Background

-She married at the age of 19 and moved to Bombay for five years before she divorced and remarried in Lahore with her present husband Noshir who is also a Zoroastrian.
-She had three children before beginning her career as an author.
-One of her children is Mohur Sidhwa, who is a candidate for state representative in Arizona.
-She is the Vice-Chair of the Democratic Party of Arizona State.
+Sidhwa eventually remarried in Lahore to her husband, Noshir, who is also a Zoroastrian.
+She had three more children and began her career as an author.
+One of her children, Mohur Sidhwa, stood in 2012 as a candidate for state representative in Arizona.

-She currently resides in Houston in the US.
-She describes herself as a "Punjabi-Parsi".
-Her first language is Gujarati, her second language is Urdu, and her third language is English.
-She can read and write best in English, but she is more comfortable talking in Gujarati or Urdu, and often translates literally from Gujarati or Urdu to English.
+She described herself as a "Punjabi-Parsi".
+Her first language was Gujarati, her second language was Urdu, and her third language was English.
+She could read and write best in English, but she was more comfortable talking in Gujarati or Urdu and often translated literally from Gujarati or Urdu to English.